viking2917/ionic-epub-reader/README.md

 This reader contains a number of features the original reader by [Patrick G](https://github.com/geek1011) did not.

 Parts of it are substantially re-written, parts become quite a bit simpler by using the Angular templating system, other parts (styling, for example) are mostly unchanged, except to rename some classes to prevent collision with Ionic's built-in styling classes.
 I have also removed the original project's dependency on jQuery.
-I have also updated the font selection and made minor improvements (I hope!) to the styling.
+I have also updated the font selection and made minor changes to the styling, particularly to address mobile devices.

 A simpler, pure Angular/Ionic version of that reader, without the extra bells & whistles, can be found here: [angular-epub-reader](https://github.com/viking2917/angular-epub-reader).
 It is more-or-less a straight AngularJS/Ionic port of [ePubViewer](https://github.com/geek1011/ePubViewer).